-- If in-person learning is planned, schools must maintain 6 feet of physical distance between students, staff and faculty in classrooms and learning spaces. - o If 6 feet physical distance cannot be maintained due to space limitations, schools should consider alternative options for providing education such as virtual, hybrids, etc. - o If evidence exists that indicates improvements in COVID-19 cases, transmission, deaths, hospitalizations, etc., schools may consult with the Chester County Health Department about transitioning to in-person with less than 6 feet of physical distance (3 feet as a minimum). - Maximize use of non-classroom space to increase physical distancing. - Cohort classes to minimize crossover among students and staff within the school; keep students in classrooms and rotate staff instead. - Arrange desks to face in the same direction or have students sit on only one side of tables to limit face-to-face seating. - Limit activities in classrooms and other spaces that do not support physical distancing. - Enforce physical distancing in offices and staff lounges, and during staff meetings. - Limit large gatherings, events, and extracurricular activities to those that can maintain physical distancing.
-See PA Governor's and PA Secretary of Health's gathering order: (https://www.governor.pa.gov/wp-content/uploads/2020/10/20201006-SOH-amendment-to-targeted-mitigation-order.pdf.
-If at any time the Governor or Secretary of Health modifies these guidelines, CCHD will adopt the newest guidelines. - Implement strategies to reduce the number of individuals in the hallways at one time such as: - o Use one-way traffic patterns to include physical guides such as tape, for routes. - o Stagger end of class periods to reduce the number of students in the hallways at one time. - Require face coverings when using non-learning areas such as hallways, restrooms, etc. - Monitor school to ensure staff or students do not commune; close communal areas if needed.
+- See County Transmission Levels and Physical Distancing section. - Schools are expected to maximize their space such that they achieve as close to 6 feet of physical distancing as possible without ever going below 3 feet. - Schools should assess families to ensure and decisions to go less than 6 feet does not negatively impact families (i.e., more families choose to remain remote with less than 6 feet). - proSchools should ensure learning options remain in place for families who prefer to not have their students participating in in-person learning with less than 6 feet physical distancing - Schools should implement a COVID testing program (see COVID Testing section) that has been reviewed by the Health Department; schools should educate and promote participation in the testing program. - Maximize use of non-classroom space to increase physical distancing. - Cohort classes to minimize crossover among students and staff within the school; keep students in classrooms and rotate staff instead. - Arrange desks to face in the same direction or have students sit on only one side of tables to limit faceto- face seating. - Limit activities in classrooms and other spaces that do not support physical distancing. - Enforce physical distancing in offices and staff lounges, and during staff meetings. - Implement strategies to reduce the number of individuals in the hallways at one time such as: - o Use one-way traffic patterns to include physical guides such as tape, for routes. - o Stagger end of class periods to reduce the number of students in the hallways at one time. - Require face coverings when using non-learning areas such as hallways, restrooms, etc. - Monitor school to ensure staff or students do not commune; close communal areas if needed.